The latest numbers on COVID-19 in Canada for Monday, Jan. 11, 2021

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.

-There were zero new cases Sunday from 900 completed tests, for a positivity rate of 0.0 per cent.
-The rate of active cases is 2.88 per 100,000 people.
-Over the past seven days, there have been a total of 27 new cases.
+There were five new cases Monday from 1,634 completed tests, for a positivity rate of 0.31 per cent.
+The rate of active cases is 2.68 per 100,000 people.
+Over the past seven days, there have been a total of 28 new cases.
 The seven-day rolling average of new cases is four.

 There have been no deaths reported over the past week.
 The overall death rate is 6.69 per 100,000 people.